Stonehenge: Early history

 Mike Parker Pearson, leader of the Stonehenge Riverside Project based around Durrington Walls, noted that Stonehenge appears to have been associated with burial from the earliest period of its existence:

 Stonehenge evolved in several construction phases spanning at least 1500 years.
-There is evidence of large-scale construction on and around the monument that perhaps extends the landscape's time frame to 6500 years.
+There is evidence of large-scale construction on and around the monument, perhaps extending the landscape's time frame to 6500 years.
 Dating and understanding the various phases of activity are complicated by disturbance of the natural chalk by periglacial effects and animal burrowing, poor quality early excavation records, and a lack of accurate, scientifically verified dates.
 The modern phasing most generally agreed to by archaeologists is detailed below.
 Features mentioned in the text are numbered and shown on the plan, right.

 Before the monument (from 8000 BC)

-Archaeologists have found four, or possibly five, large Mesolithic postholes (one may have been a natural tree throw), which date to around 8000 BC, beneath the nearby old tourist car-park in use until 2013.
-These held pine posts around 0.75 m in diameter, which were erected and eventually rotted in situ.
-Three of the posts (and possibly four) were in an east–west alignment which may have had ritual significance.
-Another Mesolithic astronomical site in Britain is the Warren Field site in Aberdeenshire, which is considered the world's oldest lunisolar calendar, corrected yearly by observing the midwinter solstice.
+Archaeologists have found four, or possibly five, large Mesolithic postholes (one may have been a natural tree throw), which date to around 8000 BC, beneath the site of the tourist car park that was in use until 2013.
+These held pine posts around 0.75 m in diameter, which were erected and eventually rotted in place.
+Three of the posts (and possibly four) were aligned east–west, which may have had ritual significance.
+Another Mesolithic astronomical site in Britain is Warren Field in Aberdeenshire, which is considered the world's oldest lunisolar calendar, corrected yearly by observing the midwinter solstice.
 Similar but later sites have been found in Scandinavia.
 A settlement that may have been contemporaneous with the posts has been found at Blick Mead, a reliable year-round spring 1 mi from Stonehenge.